henrikac/DjangoRestReactTodo/README.md

 # DjangoRestReactTodo

-Backend: Django + Django Rest Framework
-Frontend: React
+Simple TODO app created using React with a Django REST Framework API